TonytheAlias/TonytheAlias/README.md

-- 👋 Hi, I’m @TonytheAlias,I am a full stack web developer.
-Experienced with various coding languages such as html, css, and javascript, and I am currently learning react.
+- 👋 Hi, I’m @TonytheAlias,I am a full stack developer.
+Experienced with various coding languages such as html, css,and javascript.
 Although, I do have experience in other coding languages such as c# and c++.
+I am also experience with frameworks such as .NET MAUI and react.